23 |

 Behaviour |

 The House Crow shown below is not drinking, but is in fact rinsing something edible it had brought along.
-Once it was clean, it was ready for consumption.
+Once the food was clean, it was ready for consumption.

 |